Franktheu/Custom-Filtering-Search-Engine/README.md

 RUN
 Run the project with:

-pip install -r requirements.txt flask --debug run
+'pip install -r requirements.txt'
+ then 'flask --debug run'